amitabduls15/fastapi-asyncpg-alembic/README.md

 # fastapi-asyncpg-alembic
-## Depedency
+## Dependency
-All of depedency is available in *requrements.txt* file.
-This project is developing with python3.7 programming leanguage.
+All dependency is available in *requirements.txt* file.
+This project is developing with python3.7 programming language.

 ## Project Structure
     ./